 If you’ve just completed a 5K, the next logical step is to progress to running a 10K.
-Taking your running to the next level means more than just running more, it means adding in a little more to your running.
-You should start adding in different types of workouts into your training to help you succeed at your first 10K.
+Taking your running to the next level means more than just running more; it means adding in a little more to your running.
+You should start adding different types of workouts into your training to help you succeed at your first 10K.

-Most 5K training plans won’t have a dedicated day where you focus on slower, low intensity mileage.
-The long run is where you’ll increase your time on feet and build up to running longer and longer.
+Most 5K training plans won’t have a dedicated day where you focus on slower, low-intensity mileage.
+The long run is where you’ll increase your time on your feet and build up to running longer and longer.
 This is an essential day to focus on, as it is the biggest building block of your week, especially if you have your eyes on a half marathon in the future!

 How long should I prepare?

-Where should I start for workouts?
+Where should I start?